-All service connection, except separate fire connections and temporary connections in accordance with Section 38-134, shall be metered and shall pay for water at the rate established by the township board
+All service connection, except separate fire connections, shall be metered and shall pay for water at the rate established by the township board.
+In no case will water be supplied, except for temporary use with water department of Public Services approval, at other than the established water rate.